 This documentation is here to provide all the basic concepts and vocabulary needed to understand app packaging. eg: shell, parsing, system administration...

-We will detail what is a YunoHost application package, how it works, how to make your own package and how to find help if you need it.
+We will detail what a YunoHost application package is, how it works, how to make your own package and how to find help if you need it.

 Before we continue, we need to define what is exactly an application package.